Doctor of Philosophy

 The date of the examination must be at least two weeks following approval of a completed draft of the dissertation by the advisor and distribution of the completed draft of the dissertation to the examining committee.

 The examination may be given two academic-year semesters following successful completion of the qualifying examination and one academic-year semester following successful completion of the research proposal examination.
-The student’s examination results must be reported to the Graduate School on the Verification of final degree requirements form (D8).
+The student’s examination results must be reported to the Graduate School on the Report on Final Oral Examination Form.